-In total, Douglas introduced about two hundred and forty species of plants to European science which at the time where not described.
+In total, Douglas introduced about two hundred and forty species of plants to European science which at the time were not described.
 In his honour, many of these species were named after him.
-These include Limnanthes douglasii, Celtis douglasii, Astagalis douglasii, Lonicera douglasii and Solanum douglasii.
+These include Limnanthes douglasii, Celtis douglasii, Astagalis douglasii, Lonicera douglasii, and Solanum douglasii.
 These few are only an example and do not exhaust the many other species named in his honour.
 One genus was even named after him, Douglasia; the mountain pink.
-Unfortunately not all his introductions have been a success.
-Gaultheria shallon is a very invasive and can colonise gardens quite happily.
+Unfortunately, not all his introductions have been a success.
+Gaultheria shallon is very invasive and can colonise gardens quite happily.

 Of all Douglas’ introductions, it is his conifers that really put him at the top of the Scottish plant hunter stakes.
 Already mentioned was the iconic Douglas Fir, Pseudotsuga menziesii, one of the tallest growing tree species in the world.
 The tallest tree in Scotland and indeed the British isles is in Reelig Glen in Inverness-shire.
 It has been named Dughall Mhor.

 The Douglas fir is only one example of the many conifers Douglas introduced.
-Species introduced by Douglas include Abies procera, Abies grandis, Pinus radiata, Pinus contorta, Pinus lambertiana and Pinus ponderosa, naming only few.
+Species introduced by Douglas include Abies procera, Abies grandis, Pinus radiata, Pinus contorta, Pinus lambertiana, and Pinus ponderosa, naming only a few.

-From Castle Douglas in Dumfries and Galloway, Lachlan Rae trainined at Barony College Dumfries and later at RGBE Edinburgh and SRUC Edinburgh.
+From Castle Douglas in Dumfries and Galloway, Lachlan Rae trained at Barony College Dumfries and later at RGBE Edinburgh and SRUC Edinburgh.
 He won CIH Young Horticulturist of the Year 2017.